openstack/charm-deployment-guide/deploy-guide/source/app-managing-power-events.rst

 2. Shut down all components/clients consuming Ceph before shutting down Ceph components to avoid application-level data loss.

-3. Set the ``noout`` option on the cluster a single MON unit, to prevent data rebalancing from occurring when OSDs start disappearing from the network::
+3. Set the cluster-wide ``noout`` option, on any MON unit, to prevent data rebalancing from occurring when OSDs start disappearing from the network::

     juju run-action --wait ceph-mon/1 set-noout